 Conclusion

-KrisFlyer offers up to three different award types depending on when in the month youโre browsing, when and where you plan to travel, and what cabin youโre booking
+KrisFlyer offers up to four different award types, depending on when and where you plan to travel, and what cabin you’re booking.

-While everyone dreams of Promo pricing, thatโs not always a realistic option.
-Popular destinations rarely appear on Spontaneous Escapes, and even if they do, theyโre liable to disappear very quickly (or be on flights with less-than-optimal timings).
+While everyone dreams of Promo pricing, that’s not always a realistic option.
+Popular destinations rarely appear on Spontaneous Escapes, and even if they do, they’re liable to disappear very quickly.

 Moreover, Saver awards are harder and harder to come by, especially on long-haul First and Business Class.
-On certain routes, Advantage really is the only option for those without Solitaire PPS and PPS Club status.
+On certain routes, Advantage or Access is really a more realistic option for those without Solitaire PPS and PPS Club status.

-Any other differences between the three awards worth highlighting?
+Any other differences between the four awards worth highlighting?

 Hi Aaron,